louishuynh/patterns/README.md

 # patterns
-Example implementation of python patterns
+Example implementation of python patterns taken from exercises around the web.